Patient EducationFeb | 13 | 2020

 What are the symptoms of Cushing syndrome?

-The most common symptom in children with Cushing syndrome is weight gain without a change in height.
-This symptom is most common in children who are still growing.
+The most common symptom in children with Cushing syndrome is weight gain without an appropriate increase in height.
+This is the most common symptom of Cushing syndrome in children who are still growing.

 Symptoms may vary among patients with Cushing syndrome.
 Here are the most common symptoms and signs: